HHHHHMMMM/spdf/CONTRIBUTING.md

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the [GPL 3 License](LICENSE).
-You also acknowledge and agree that your contributions will be included in EasysPDF and that they can be relicensed in the future under the MPL 2.0 (Mozilla Public License Version 2.0) license.
+You also acknowledge and agree that your contributions will be included in Stirling-PDF and that they can be relicensed in the future under the MPL 2.0 (Mozilla Public License Version 2.0) license.